 Julie K. Kelly is Senior Counsel at Chapman & Cutler LLP in Chicago, where she concentrates on public finance.
 She is a member of the Illinois Tax Increment Association, the Illinois Government Finance Officers Association, and Women in Public Finance.
 Ms. Kelly received her B.B.A. cum laude from the University of Notre Dame and her J.D. from Northwestern University Pritzker School of Law.

-Kelly K. Kost is a Partner at Chapman and Cutler LLP in Chicago, where he serves as bond counsel and disclosure counsel to hundreds of government entities throughout Illinois and as underwriter’s counsel to major investment banking firms.
-He is a member of the Illinois Association of Park Districts and the Illinois Government Finance Officers Association.
+Kelly K. Kost is a Partner at Chapman and Cutler LLP in Chicago.
+He serves as bond counsel and disclosure counsel to governmental entities throughout the State of Illinois and as underwriter’s counsel to major investment banking firms.
+He is a member of the Illinois Government Finance Officers Association and the Illinois Association of Park Districts.
 He has been a panelist and speaker on public finance topics at numerous seminars and conferences conducted by Illinois municipal corporations, associations, and bond market participants.
-Mr. Kost received his B.A. from Monmouth College and his J.D. from Vanderbilt University School of Law.
+He has spoken extensively about municipal law, tax caps, limited tax bonds, and municipal disclosure to various client and educational groups.
+Mr. Kost received his B.A. from Monmouth College and his J.D. from Vanderbilt University.

 Robert E. Lewis III joined PMA Securities, Inc., in February 2006.
 He is responsible for managing PMA’s public finance department, including the supervision of PMA’s due diligence and documentation, and analysis and review for PMA’s transactions.
 He is a frequent speaker at conferences for the Illinois Government Finance Officers Association, the Illinois Association of School Business Officials, and the Illinois Community College Finance Officers Association, in addition to other conferences.
 He is registered as a Municipal Securities Representative with Series 52, 53, and 63 securities licenses.
 Mr. Lewis received his B.S. summa cum laude in Political Science and his M.A. in Economics from Northern Illinois University.